ms-jpq/vim.bench/README.md

 Some frameworks will have by default, very little sources enabled, if any.

-Other ones will come with more out of the box.
+Others will come with more out of the box.

 For a fair comparison: All frameworks tested will have to following enabled, on top of whatever else they come enabled by default: